ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/victims/fields.rst

      - FALSE
      - TRUE
      - "Company ABC"
-   * - ownerName
-     - The name of the Organization, Community, or Source to which the Victim belongs
-     - String
-     - FALSE
-     - FALSE
-     - "Demo Community"
    * - securityLabels
      - A list of Security Labels applied to the Victim
      - `Security Label Object <https://docs.threatconnect.com/en/latest/rest_api/v3/security_labels/security_labels.html>`_